Are you looking to take your business to the next level? There are some key business numbers you should keep track of and know how to improve.

 Retail attachment rate

 Your retail attachment rate is the percentage of clients who visit for a service and also purchase retail.
-Retail products tend to have a high margin and as the majority of salons, spas and clinics can really improve in this area, there’s so much potential to increase this number.
+Retail products tend to have a high margin and as the majority of salons, spas and clinics can improve in this area, there’s so much potential to increase this number.

 There are many ways you can increase your retail attachment rate, a few are: